 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-You can easily do this using WordPress plugins.
-Search inside your Plugins admin section for RSS Post, RSS feed to post, etc.
+You can easily do this using plugins.
+Search inside the Plugins admin section for RSS Post, RSS feed to post, etc.

-Note: These plugins typically require configuration – visit the plugin sites for instructions, or contact us for assistance configuring plugins.
+Note: Most RSS plugins typically require configuration – visit the plugin sites for setup instructions, or contact us for assistance configuring plugins.

 WPeMatico

-WPeMatico is an easy to use autoblogging plugin that allows you to publish posts automatically from RSS/Atom feeds of your choice.
+WPeMatico is an autoblogging plugin that lets you publish posts automatically from RSS/Atom feeds that you specify.

-You can manage all the feeds you import and organize them into campaigns.
+You can manage all of your imported feeds and arrange them into campaigns and categories.

 For more details, go here: